 At Colorado Skin Care, our specialists are determined to help all of our clients find the best solutions for them.
 Give us a call today at (303) 740-4883 to schedule an appointment.

 When it comes to body hair, most of us prefer to shave it off.
 If you are unhappy with continuously shaving or waxing it, you may want to consider a laser removal treatment.
-Not only does this slow down the hair growth, but it can lead to a longer hair-free period after several treatments.
+Not only does this slow down the hair growth, but it can lead to a more extended hair-free period after several treatments.

 Laser hair removal is considered a cosmic treatment and is a perfect solution for those who:

 - Suffer frequently from razor bumps or ingrown hairs

 - Feel the need to shave every single day

 - Are very self-conscious of their body hair (i.e., dread wearing a bathing suit)

 If you are considering getting advanced dermatology in Colorado in the form of laser hair removal, it’s important to limit the amount of waxing, plucking and shaving that you do six weeks before your scheduled appointment.
 You should also limit sun exposure as it can make the treatment less effective.

 What to Expect at Your Appointment